-Evergreen School District (District) was formed in 1860 and is one of the oldest school districts in Santa Clara County.
-The District is located along the Mount Hamilton mountain range in the southeastern part of San Jose and extends to the west to Highway 101 and to the north to Tully Road.
+Evergreen School District (the District) was formed in 1860 and is one of the oldest school districts in Santa Clara County.
+The District is located along the Mount Hamilton mountain range in the southeastern part of San Jose and extends West Highway 101 and North Tully Road.
 It encompasses an area of approximately 32 square miles and has an estimated population of approximately 90,000.
 The District has fifteen elementary schools and three middle schools.
-The Average Daily Attendance in 2017-2018 was 11,025, a decrease of 426 ADA from 2016-2017.
+The Average Daily Attendance in 2018-2019 was 10,502, a decrease of 523 ADA from 2017-2018.